kywsta/FlutterTraining/4_data_persistent.md

 3. **Handle errors gracefully**: Always wrap storage operations in try-catch blocks and provide fallback mechanisms.

 4. **Implement proper data migration**: Plan for schema changes and data migrations, especially for database solutions.

-5. **Consider data encryption**: For sensitive data, always use secure storage or implement encryption at the application level.

-6. **Optimize for performance**: Use appropriate indexing for databases and consider lazy loading for large datasets.

-7. **Test thoroughly**: Write unit tests for your storage layer and test with various data scenarios.

-By understanding these different storage options and their appropriate use cases, you can make informed decisions about data persistence in your Flutter applications.